Starting Solid Foods Changes Your Baby

 The truth, and the good news is that between 2% and 6% of all children in the United States actually have true food allergies and many of these allergies may be outgrown.

 You may have heard that delaying the introduction of certain allergenic foods like eggs and wheat will help prevent food allergies.
-While this used to be the standard recommendation, times they are a changing.
+While this used to be the standard recommendation, it is no longer the case where doctors are telling parents to delay allergenic foods.

 Eczema caused by food allergies is just one example of an atopic disease, atopic dermatitis.
 It is important to note that the studies do not take into consideration anaphylactic reactions.
 What this means is that waiting to offer your baby eggs until she is 12 months old might not prevent an allergy to eggs.
 Prior to the release of these studies, the recommendation given by most pediatricians was to wait to feed your baby any potentially allergenic foods until after he turned 12 months old.